-(8) If further violations of this section are committed during the term of the contract the state agency involved may permit the violating party to complete the contract, after complying with this section, but thereafter request the equal opportunities division to place the name of the party on the ineligible list for state contracts, or the state agency may terminate the contract without liability for the uncompleted portion or any materials or services purchased or paid for by the contracting party for use in completing the contract.
+(8) If further violations of this section (4) The contracting agencies of the state are committed during the term of the contract the state agency involved may permit the violating party to complete the contract. after complying with this section, but thereafter request the equal opportunities division to place the name of the party on the ineligible list for state contracts, or the state agency may terminate the contract without liability for the uncompleted portion or any materials or services purchased or paid for by the contracting party for use in completing the contract.